themikejr/technews.bible/content/issues/4-draft.md

 ## ∴ AI, Data, and Research

+Developments in AI continue to come quickly.
+New models are being released and we are learning more about their capabilities and limits.

 [Meta Releases SeamlessM4T Model](https://ai.meta.com/blog/seamless-m4t/)
 This new multimodal + multilingual model provides speech recognition, speech-to-text, speech-to-speech, text-to-text, and more.
 The dataset used to train the model, called [Seamless Align](https://github.com/facebookresearch/seamless_communication/blob/main/docs/m4t/seamless_align_README.md) is also available.
 Read the [paper](https://ai.meta.com/research/publications/seamless-m4t/).
 Take a look at a demo on [Meta AI](https://seamless.metademolab.com/) or [HuggingFace](https://huggingface.co/spaces/facebook/seamless_m4t).